qapage/qapage.github.io/_posts/2025-06-01-Organizational-Resilience.md

 These stages have their own unique underlying capabilities that together form Organizational Resilience.
 I'm going to document my learning from this paper, as I read through it in detail.
 I hope you find this useful.

+---

-#### Capabilities tied to Organizational Resilience
+## Capabilities tied to Organizational Resilience

 The underlying capabilities tied to Organizational Resilience can be categorized as below,

-1. Anticipation capabilities
+1. **Anticipation capabilities**
-* Observation and identification
+	- Observation and identification
-* Preparation
+	- Preparation
-2. Coping capabilities
+2. **Coping capabilities**
-* Accepting
+	- Accepting
-* Developing and implementing solutions
+	- Developing and implementing solutions
-3. Adaptation capabilities
+3. **Adaptation capabilities**
-* Reflection and learning
+	- Reflection and learning
-* Organizational change
+	- Organizational change

 Anticipation is the ability to detect critical developments within the firm or in its environment and to adapt proactively.
 This does not mean every crisis or failure can be prevented, rather it means that some organizations are able to see the unexpected faster and are able to react to it immediately.
 Organizations must be able to recognize early signals of crisis to respond quickly, and through that response, avoid escalation.
 These capabilities look different for diferent firms, in different industries but having them in place helps firms see and react to change before their full impact becomes visible.
 Preparation includes failure prevention, building and testing recovery plans, business continuity management etc. Training and fire drills can help too.
 The biggest benefit of these exercises is the growing of effective relationships and mutual understanding among those involved in the plan preparation process.
 They expand general knowledge and technical skills, and general command over resources that can then be called in, on times of emergency.